 What materials are white fillings made of?

-How long do white fillings typically last?
+How long do white fillings usually last?

-Does getting a filling hurt?
+Does getting a dental filling hurt?

-Can white fillings go on front teeth?
+Can white fillings be used on front teeth?

-How can I tell if I need a dental filling?
+How do I know if I need a filling?

 Are white fillings safe for teeth?